 You cannot view auto-saves within Prelude as it does not support media browser.

-Team projects includes an Interrupted Connection mode feature that allows you to continue working even if your Internet connection is temporarily interrupted.
-During such interruptions, you cannot share your changes or get latest changes from other collaborators, but you can continue to work and save your edits locally.
+Team projects include an Interrupted Connection mode feature that allows you to continue working even if your Internet connection is temporarily interrupted.
+During such interruptions, you cannot share your changes or get latest changes from other collaborators, but you can continue to work with your edits being saved locally.

 When the Internet connection is interrupted and collaboration features are unavailable: